MicrosoftDocs/learn/learn-pr/wwl-azure/describe-cost-management-azure/includes/7-describe-purpose-of-tags.md

 As your cloud usage grows, it's increasingly important to stay organized.
-A good organization strategy helps you understand your cloud usage and can help you manage costs.<br>
+A good organization strategy helps you understand your cloud usage and can help you manage costs.

 One way to organize related resources is to place them in their own subscriptions.
 You can also use resource groups to manage related resources.
 Resource tags are another way to organize resources.
 Tags provide extra information, or metadata, about your resources.
 This metadata is useful for: